 Natalie Dupre, LMSW

 Natalie is a Licensed Master Social Worker (LMSW) with advanced clinical training from Columbia University.
-She specializes in trauma-informed and somatic psychotherapy, blending a range of evidence-based and holistic approaches to meet the unique needs of each client.
-Her work is informed by modalities such as EMDR, CBT, DBT, IFS, somatic work, mindfulness, and Ketamine-Assisted Psychotherapy.
+She offers both individual and couples therapy, weaving together evidence-based and holistic approaches tailored to each person or partnership.
+Her integrative method draws from EMDR, CBT, DBT, IFS, somatic practices, mindfulness, and Psychedelic Assisted Psychotherapy.

 Staff Therapist | Trauma-Informed | Somatic & Integrative Healing